diegovalle/rsinaica/README.md

 Example
 -------

 Suppose you wanted to download pollution data from the *Centro* station in Guadalajara.
-First we load the necessary packages and look up the numeric code for the station in the `stations_sinaica` data.frame:
+First, we load the necessary packages and look up the numeric code for the station in the `stations_sinaica` data.frame:

 ``` r
 ## Auto-install required R packages